-- 1. The performance of the scheme may be affected by the corporate performance, macro-economic factors, changes in Government policies, general levels of interest rates and risk associated with trading volumes, liquidity and settlement systems in the securities markets. - 2.
+- 1. The performance of the scheme may be affected by the corporate performance, macroeconomic factors, changes in Government policies, general levels of interest rates and risk associated with trading volumes, liquidity and settlement systems in the securities markets. - 2.
+The AMC/Fund Manager's investment decisions may not always be profitable.
+This is because actual market movements can differ from anticipated trends.
+Investors should be aware that predictions and forecasts may not always align with real-world outcome. - 3.
 Low trading volumes, settlement periods and transfer procedures may restrict the liquidity of the scheme's investments.
 Transacting may become difficult due to extreme volatility in the market resulting in constriction in volumes.
 Additionally, changes in the SEBI/ RBI regulations/Guidelines may have an adverse impact on the liquidity of the scheme.
-Different segments of the Indian financial markets have different settlement periods, and such period may be extended significantly by unforeseen circumstances.
-The length of time for settlement may affect the Scheme in the event the Scheme has to meet an inordinately large number of redemption requests.
+Different segments of the Indian financial markets have different settlement

+- periods, and such period may be extended significantly by unforeseen circumstances.
+The length of time for settlement may affect the Scheme in the event the Scheme has to meet an inordinately large number of redemption requests. - 4.
 In addition, the Trustee, at its sole discretion, reserves the right to limit or withdraw sale and/or repurchase/redemption and/or switching of the units in the scheme (including any one of the Plans of the scheme) temporarily or indefinitely under certain circumstances.
 For details refer the Section 'Suspension of sale of units' and 'Suspension of redemption of units'.
-The scheme will retain certain investments in cash or cash equivalent for the day to day liquidity requirements.
+The scheme will retain certain investments in cash or cash equivalent for the day-to-day liquidity requirements.

-3. Risks associated with equity investment
+5. Risks associated with investment in equity and equity related instruments-

-- Market Risk: The scheme proposes to invest in equity and equity-related securities.
+• Market Risk: The scheme proposes to invest in equity and equity-related securities.
 Prices, trading volumes, settlement periods and transfer procedures may restrict liquidity of investments in equity and equity-related securities.
-Market risk is a risk which is inherent to an equity investment. - Liquidity Risk: Risk will be monitored in terms of the number of days it takes to
+Market risk is a risk which is inherent to an equity investment.

+• Liquidity Risk: